Mosaic plot

-Marimekko charts are colored according to the category levels, as in the image.

 As with bar charts and spineplots, the area of the tiles, also known as the bin size, is proportional to the number of observations within that category.
+Although mosaic plots most commonly show the relative frequency of each combination of values, they can also be used to display the goodness with which a loglinear model fits the data.

+Mosaic plot construction is described and illustrated in detailed worked example by Jeppson and Hoffman using the ggplot2 package in the R language.

 Example

 An example of mosaic plots uses data from the passengers on the Titanic.
 There are 2201 observations and 3 variables.
 The variables are: